 Bernie is not good for workers:

-LIKE MANY leftists before him, the Democratic Party has co-opted and changed Bernie Sanders, using him to help hinder the development of a genuine alternative to the capitalist parties.
+LIKE MANY leftists before him, the Democratic Party has co-opted and changed Bernie Sanders, using him to help hinder the development of a genuine alternative to the capitalist war parties.

-His campaign for the Democratic presidential nomination will be, at best, a re-run of his campaign last year and of Jesse Jackson’s primary runs in 1984 and 1988.
-Jackson’s campaigns galvanized an entire section of the left, channeled it toward the Democratic Party and directed its remnants to vote for a succession of corporate candidates like Walter Mondale and Michael Dukakis.
+His campaign for the Democratic presidential nomination will be, at best, a re-run of his campaign in 2016 and of Jesse Jackson’s primary runs in 1984 and 1988.
+Jackson’s campaigns galvanized an entire section of the left, channeled it toward the Democratic Party and directed its remnants to vote for a succession of corporate war candidates like Walter Mondale and Michael Dukakis.

 Based on his experience as Dennis Kucinich’s former press secretary, David Swanson has drawn the conclusion that the left should not support Sanders.
 “The best place to put our resources is into uncorrupted, principled, policy-driven, nonviolent, creative activism–including activism needed to create fair, open, verifiable elections,” Swanson wrote.